harsha-vardhan-ch/word-puzzle/README.md

 ### Game Mechanics ( How to play )
 #### Movement mechanic: Use the keyboard up/down arrow to move up/down.
-     Score mechanic: Fills the dashes when collecting the right letter Fall mechanic: Hit an obstacle or capture letters that is not part of the word.
+#### Score mechanic: Fills the dashes when collecting the right letter
+#### Fall mechanic: Hit an obstacle or capture letters that is not part of the word.
-  In Level Size we can use L and I to reduce and increase the size of the object.
+#### Size mechanic: Use L and I to reduce and increase the size of the object in level size
-    Obstacles - Static and Dynamic obstacles are present Rod - Static obstacle reducing 10 health
+#### Obstacles - Static and Dynamic obstacles are present
+      Rod - Static obstacle reducing 10 health
       Blade - Rotating obstacle reducing 15 health Mace - Moving obstacle reducing 15 health
       Fire - Static obstacle reducing 15 health
-      Laser - Animation obstacle reducing 20 health Collecting Powerups: Getting powerups to navigate through the levels Speed - Increases vertical speed
+      Laser - Animation obstacle reducing 20 health
+#### Collecting Powerups: Getting powerups to navigate through the levels
+     Speed - Increases vertical speed
      AutoFill - Fills one letter in the word
      Health - Restores Health
      Split - Changes color with red being wrong and green being right Hint - Gives a clue about the word.
-Only three hints per word Collecting words as a powerup
+Only three hints per word
+#### Collecting words as a powerup
      HEAL - Collecting H,E,A,L restores full health
      GO - Collecting G,O makes the obstacles invisible for some time